junxit/us-congress-bills-109/metadata.md

 - 2006-07-21 — Placed on the Union Calendar, Calendar No. 342.
 - 2006-07-21 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 109-591.
 - 2006-07-21 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 109-591.
+- 2006-09-12 — Rules Committee Resolution H. Res.
+997 Reported to House.
+Rule provides for consideration of H.R.
+2965 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Specified amendments are in order.
+It shall be in order to consider as an original bill for the purpose of amendment under the five-minute rule the amendment in the nature of a substitute recommended by the Committee on the Judiciary now printed in the bill.
+- 2006-09-13 — Rule H. Res.
+997 passed House.
+- 2006-09-14 — Amendment (A001) offered by Mr. Sensenbrenner. (consideration: CR H6575-6576; text: CR H6575)
+- 2006-09-14 — Amendment (A002) offered by Mr. Scott (VA). (consideration: CR H6576-6577, H6578; text: CR H6576)
+- 2006-09-14 — Amendment (A003) offered by Mr. Scott (VA). (consideration: CR H6577-6578, H6578-6579; text: CR H6577)
+- 2006-09-14 — Amendment agreed to Committee of the Whole
+- 2006-09-14 — Amendment failed in Committee of the Whole
+- 2006-09-14 — Amendment failed in Committee of the Whole
+- 2006-09-14 — Considered under the provisions of rule H. Res.
+997. (consideration: CR H6561-6580; text of measure as reported in House: CR H6567-6575)
+- 2006-09-14 — DEBATE - Pursuant to the provisions of H. Res.
+997, the Committee of the Whole proceeded with 10 minutes of debate on the Scott (VA) amendment.
+- 2006-09-14 — DEBATE - Pursuant to the provisions of H. Res.
+997, the Committee of the Whole proceeded with 10 minutes of debate on the Scott (VA) amendment.
+- 2006-09-14 — DEBATE - Pursuant to the provisions of H. Res.
+997, the Committee of the Whole proceeded with 10 minutes of debate on the Sensenbrenner amendment.
+- 2006-09-14 — GENERAL DEBATE - The Committee of the Whole proceeded with one hour of general debate on H.R.
+2965.
+- 2006-09-14 — House amendment agreed to: On agreeing to the Sensenbrenner amendment (A001) Agreed to by voice vote.
+- 2006-09-14 — House amendment not agreed to: On agreeing to the Scott (VA) amendment (A002) Failed by recorded vote: 77 - 339 (Roll no. 441).
+- 2006-09-14 — House amendment not agreed to: On agreeing to the Scott (VA) amendment (A003) Failed by recorded vote: 80 - 332 (Roll no. 442).
+- 2006-09-14 — House amendment offered
+- 2006-09-14 — House amendment offered
+- 2006-09-14 — House amendment offered
+- 2006-09-14 — House amendment offered/reported by : Amendment (A001) offered by Mr. Sensenbrenner.(consideration: CR H6575-6576; text: CR H6575)
+- 2006-09-14 — House amendment offered/reported by : Amendment (A002) offered by Mr. Scott (VA).(consideration: CR H6576-6577, H6578; text: CR H6576)
+- 2006-09-14 — House amendment offered/reported by : Amendment (A003) offered by Mr. Scott (VA).(consideration: CR H6577-6578, H6578-6579; text: CR H6577)
+- 2006-09-14 — House resolved itself into the Committee of the Whole House on the state of the Union pursuant to H. Res.
+997 and Rule XVIII.
+- 2006-09-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-09-14 — On agreeing to the Scott (VA) amendment (A002) Failed by recorded vote: 77 - 339 (Roll no. 441).
+- 2006-09-14 — On agreeing to the Scott (VA) amendment (A003) Failed by recorded vote: 80 - 332 (Roll no. 442).
+- 2006-09-14 — On agreeing to the Sensenbrenner amendment (A001) Agreed to by voice vote.
+- 2006-09-14 — On passage Passed by the Yeas and Nays: 362 - 57 (Roll no. 443).
+- 2006-09-14 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Scott (VA) amendment #2, the Chair put the question on adoption of the amendment and by voice vote announced that the noes had prevailed.
+Mr. Scott (VA) demanded a recorded vote and the Chair postponed further proceedings on the question of adoption of the amendment until later in the legislative day.
+- 2006-09-14 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Scott (VA) amendment #5, the Chair put the question on adoption of the amendment and by voice vote announced that the noes had prevailed.
+Mr. Scott (VA) demanded a recorded vote and the Chair postponed further proceedings on the question of adoption of the amendment until later in the legislative day.
+- 2006-09-14 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 362 - 57 (Roll no. 443).
+- 2006-09-14 — Roll call votes on amendments in House
+- 2006-09-14 — Roll call votes on amendments in House
+- 2006-09-14 — Rule provides for consideration of H.R.
+2965 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Specified amendments are in order.
+It shall be in order to consider as an original bill for the purpose of amendment under the five-minute rule the amendment in the nature of a substitute recommended by the Committee on the Judiciary now printed in the bill.
+- 2006-09-14 — The House adopted the amendment in the nature of a substitute as agreed to by the Committee of the Whole House on the state of the Union.
+- 2006-09-14 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
+2965.
+- 2006-09-14 — The Speaker designated the Honorable John Boozman to act as Chairman of the Committee.
+- 2006-09-14 — The previous question was ordered pursuant to the rule. (consideration: CR H6579)
+- 2006-09-14 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of amendments which had been debated earlier and on which further proceedings had been postponed.